iai-group/guidelines/python/README.md

 ### Virtual environments with anaconda

- - Simplest way to start using virtual environments in anaconda is with command `conda create --name myenv` where `myenv` is the name of the environment we want to create.
+  * Simplest way to start using virtual environments in anaconda is with command `conda create --name myenv` where `myenv` is the name of the environment we want to create.

- - After creating the environment, we can activate it with `conda activate myenv` and deactivate with `conda deactivate`.
+  * After creating the environment, we can activate it with `conda activate myenv` and deactivate with `conda deactivate`.

- - If we already know some of the libraries we want to include, we can simply append those to the end:
+  * If we already know some of the libraries we want to include, we can simply append those to the end:
 ```
 conda create -n myenv python=3.7 pip black flake8 pre-commit pytest
 ```
-To add more libraries after we already created the environment:
+To add more libraries after we already created and activated the environment:
 ```
 conda install jupyter -y
 ```
 The flag `-y` automatically answers `y` to the `Proceed ([y]/n)?` prompt.

- - Alternatively, we can create a new environment from a `.yaml` file.
+  * Alternatively, we can create a new environment from a `.yaml` file.
 This file is similar to `requirements.txt` but allows for more options to be specified.
 ```
 conda env create -n myenv --file environment.yaml
 ```